Nooksack River: Glacier Runoff Maintains Suitable Aquatic Conditions for Salmon

 Sholes Glacier snowpack loss and ablation in 2016.

 Runoff measurement Gage below Sholes Glacier

-During each of these warm weather events ablation was measured on glaciers in the basin.
 For stream discharge, a 10% increase is set as the key threshold for significant response to each warm weather event.
-For the North Fork 10 of 12 warm weather events exceeded the limit, in the Middle Fork 4 of 12 events had a significant response and for the South Fork none of the 12 events led to a 10% flow increase.
-It is apparent that warm weather events increase glacier melt, thus enhancing flow in the North Fork.
-In a basin without glacier runoff the hydrologic system consistently experiences reduced discharge.
+For the North Fork 18 of 24 warm weather events exceeded the limit, iand for the South Fork none of the 12 events led to a 10% flow increase.
+It is apparent that warm weather events increase glacier melt, thus enhancing flow in the North Fork on average by 23%..
+In a basin without glacier runoff the hydrologic system consistently experiences reduced discharge by 20%.

 2009 stream discharge variation of the three Nooksack forks, warm water events within ellipse.